 After booking the appointment you will be sent detailed information about the circumcision procedure and aftercare service.
 This will allow you to read through all the necessary details and prepare any questions you may want to ask the doctor.
 You will also be sent directions to the clinic.
 On the day of the appointment please bring the following:

-- Due to COVID-19 restrictions we require the parent or guardian to wear a face mask.
+- Due to COVID-19 restrictions and to keep everyone safe, we can only allow one parent into the building .
+We require the parent or guardian to wear a face mask.

 - The consent form and health questionnaire must be completed, signed by BOTH PARENTS and brought on the day of the appointment.
 The doctor will contact the parents a day or two before the appointment to go through the procedure and consent over the phone.
 Where there are no extenuating circumstances and both parents have not consented, the doctor may cancel the procedure.

 - Photographic ID for both parents (passport, driving license or other similar documentation) must be brought to the appointment.

 - ID for the baby (Red Book with a record of the most recent weight, birth certificate or other similar documentation) must be brought to the appointment.

 - Please bring a bottle (with teat) of water mixed with a couple of tea-spoons of sugar.
 Research has shown that sucking on something sweet helps reduce pain in new-born and older babies.
 Please also bring a bottle of milk in case your baby is hungry and needs a feed.
 Both of these items should be brought even if your baby is breastfed

 - Please bring Paracetamol (also called Calpol), a tub of Vaseline or Sudocrem and also extra nappies and a change of clothing.